Final report for LNC21-448

 Education

-We are designing colony assessment tools for and by small-scale and large-scale beekeepers.
-For small-scale beekeepers, we are developing different colony assessment tools that build beekeeping skills, including a paired workbook and journal that guides beekeepers through standardized practices throughout the changing bee season.
-For large-scale beekeepers, we are developing tools to support effective and helpful varroa mite monitoring with the outcome of more confident beekeepers that are able to more quickly respond to an issue that arises.
-Both programs work directly with representatives of audiences that are the target for the educational materials.
-Working with beekeepers ensures the developed materials are useful, relevant, and easy to use.
+We designed colony assessment tools for and by small-scale and large-scale beekeepers.
+For small-scale beekeepers, we are developed a guidebook that builds beekeeping skills throughout the changing bee season, including note taking, reading the size and health of a colony, recognizing signs of health and problems, and making management decisions based on colony assessments.
+For large-scale beekeepers, we developed tools to support effective varroa mite monitoring with the outcome of more confident beekeepers that are able to more quickly respond to an issue that arises.
+Both programs worked directly with representatives of audiences that were the audience for the educational materials.
+Working with beekeepers always heals to ensure the developed materials are useful, relevant, and easy to use.

 Project Activities